 When she saw the gold statuette, she reportedly said, “Why, that looks just like my Uncle Oscar.”
 History like this is a testament that Texas continues to be a beacon of light and fertile ground for transplants, immigrants and settlers to hang their permanent hats on a thriving city like Dallas!

 Dallas, accessibly located in the center of the country, is a prime spot for an exciting national festival to attract tourists.
-Simultaneously, it gives Dallas/Fort Worth residents an opportunity to partake in a major music festival and to see on three stages some of the world’s best national and international mainstream, cutting-edge, traditional and contemporary jazz artists and performers.
+Simultaneously, it gives Dallas/Fort Worth residents an opportunity to partake in a major music festival and to see on three stages some of the world’s best national and international mainstream, cutting-edge, traditional and contemporary artists and performers.

-Like the 2017, 2018 and 2019 festival, this year’s festival will also feature an array of renowned music artists from around the world where patrons experienced a gumbo of jazz, blues, R&B and soul music.
-Also, there was a stage for Promising Young Artists from Dallas/Fort Worth, showcasing youth from area schools and music programs in day-long back-to-back performances.
+Like the 2017, 2018 and 2019 festival, this year’s festival will also feature an array of renowned music artists from around the world where patrons will experience a gumbo of jazz, blues, R&B, soul, pop and neo-soul music.
+Also, there will be a showcase stage for Promising Young Artists from the Dallas/Fort Worth area schools and music programs in day-long back-to-back performances.